30 Minute Break Rule

 Understanding Key Points of the 30 Minute Break Rule

 How to request DOT pin number ?
-The basics of the new 30 minute break rule seem simple to most drivers.
+The basics of the new 30-minute rest break rule seem simple to most drivers.
 But there are certain elements that confuse some truckers.
 Let’s go over these elements now so that you can maintain complete FMCSA compliance.
-First off, the 30 minute break rule is mandatory for almost all truck drivers.
+First off, the 30 minute break is required for almost all truck drivers.
 There are still a few minor exceptions that do not apply to most drivers.
-Take short-haul drivers operating within a 150 air mile radius of a starting location.
+Take short-haul and require drivers operating within a 150 air mile radius of a starting location.
 They are exempt.
 Non-CDL drivers operating within that same radius also gain an FMCSA exemption.
 Learn about DOT Compliant Drug and Alcohol Program .

 Remember that your 30 minute break has to take place in a consecutive manner.
 Never take shorter breaks throughout the day.
 (Such as three 10 minute breaks.)
 Doing so can result in FMCSA fines and penalties.
 Keep in mind that a 30 minute break never extends the 14 hour driving window.
 You must deduct 30 minutes for any available 14 hour trucking window.
 Also, say that you take the 30 minute break early in the day.
 You might have to take more than one of the breaks on that same day.
 Also visit Starting a Trucking Company Package .